Four eccentric mergers increase the evidence that LIGO--Virgo--KAGRA's binary black holes form dynamically: Eccentricity measurements

 \subsubsection{GW191109}

-GW191109 was found by the LVK analysis to have the highest support for negative spin of all GWTC-3 events.
+GW191109 was found by the LVK analysis to have the highest support for negative spin of all new GWTC-3 events.
 Our initial quasi-circular analysis recovers this preference for negatively-aligned spins, but when we reweight to the eccentric posterior, higher spin magnitudes have lower weights.
 This is similar to the reweighting behaviour observed for eccentric candidate GW190620 \citep{Romero-Shaw:2021:GWTC-2-ecc}, although we retain some appreciable deviation from the spin prior for $\chi_1$ after reweighting for GW191109.
 Other parameters are consistent with those recovered in the LVK analysis.
 Proposal (quasi-circular) posteriors for GW191109 are shown in Fig. \ref{fig:GW191109A} in teal, and target (eccentric) posteriors are overplotted in grey.

-We find that GW191109 has $72.19$\% of its posterior support above $e_{10} = 0.05$, $62.63$\% of its posterior above $e_{10}=0.1$, and a log Bayes factor of ln~$\mathcal{B} = 1.49$ ($1.89$) in favour of the $e_{10} \geq 0.05$ ($e_{10} \geq 0.1$) hypothesis relative to the quasi-circular hypothesis.
+We find that GW191109 has $72.19$\% of its posterior support above $e_{10} = 0.05$, $62.63$\% of its posterior above $e_{10}=0.1$, and a ln Bayes factor of ln~$\mathcal{B} = 1.49$ ($1.89$) in favour of the $e_{10} \geq 0.05$ ($e_{10} \geq 0.1$) hypothesis relative to the quasi-circular hypothesis.
 For this event, we obtain a reweighting efficiency of $4.52\%$, and obtain $n_{\rm eff} = 7125$.
 Visible in Figure \ref{fig:eccentricity_violin} is the double-peaked structure of the eccentricity posterior for GW191109: the main peak is at the upper limit of the eccentricity prior, $e_{10}=0.2$, but there is a subdominant mode at $e_{10}\approx0.1$.

 The eccentric (target) posterior distribution on the phase of coalescence, $\phi$, for GW191109 has periodic peaks that are not present in the quasi-circular (proposal) posterior distribution.
-This implies that eccentricity can increase the measurability of $\phi$.
 Since GW191109 is relatively high-mass, its $e_{10}$ measurement gives the shape of its orbit just a few cycles before the coalescence itself.
-Having distinctly non-zero orbital eccentricity at this point means that the orbit close-to-merger is elongated, so the gravitational-wave emission varies more strongly with $\phi$, making it easier to constrain.
+Having distinctly non-zero orbital eccentricity at this point means that the orbit close-to-merger is elongated, so the gravitational-wave emission varies more strongly with $\phi$.
+Additionally, $\phi$ is likely to closely correlate with the argument of periapsis, $\omega$; while $\phi$ describes the phase of the orbit, $\omega$ describes the angle of rotation of the orbit itself.
+Since $\omega$ is set indirectly through the reference frequency $f_{\rm ref}$ and eccentricity $e_{10}$ in our analyses, the narrow range of $e_{10}$ and fixed $f_{\rm ref}$ may restrict $\omega$ enough that only certain values of $\phi$ can produce waveforms consistent with the data.